chrisallenlane/watchtower/README.md

   application scanned remotely, because it will not be able to read the application's underlying source (PHP, ASP, etc.)

-Thus, scanning locally is strongly preferred to scanningly remotely, if possible.
+Thus, scanning locally is strongly preferred to scanning remotely, if possible.